rudylattae/epo.js/README.md

 > Thin namespaced wrapper for localStorage

-With tote you may interact with localStorage as though it is a bunch of small containers where you stash specific things.
+Use localStorage as though it is a bunch of small containers for specific areas of your app.
 Each "namespaced" instance of tote writes to the same underlying data store, but does not interfere with any others.